 Asking Your Lawyer About Their Fee Percentage

-Although most accident lawyers work on a contingency fee around 33%, each will approach your case a little differently.
+Although most accident lawyers work on a contingency fee between 33.3% and 40%, each will approach your case a little differently.
 You should schedule a consultation as soon as possible and ask questions about how the lawyer structures their fees.
 That way, you can know what to expect and ensure that you’re a good fit for each other.

 What Lawyer Deals With Truck Accidents?